zuozhenggh/learning-library/data-management-library/database/db-partitioning/readonly-partitioning/readonly.md

 ### Features

 * Read-only attribute guarantees data immutability.
-* If not specified, each partition and subpartition will inherit read-only property from top-level parent
+* If not specified, each partition and sub partition will inherit read-only property from top-level parent
 * ADD and MODIFY COLUMN are allowed and do not violate data immutability of existing data
 * DROP/RENAME/SET UNUSED COLUMN are forbidden
 * DROP [read only] PARTITION forbidden